How to play electric drum: The Complete Guides

 The Basics: Universal Drum Techniques for Electric Drums

 Like everything, you’ll need to learn the basics of drumming before you can really develop as an electronic drummer.

 Your Grip Type

-When you are holding your drumsticks, it’s important to understand how grip technique will boost your play.
+When you are holding your drumsticks, it’s important to understand how to grip technique will boost your play.
 The matched and traditional grips are often considered the most common, but there are variations: